 Students are represented by an individual elected to do so by the assembled student body.
 The representative serves as the voice of the students at M3 (Majors Monthly Meetings) and in private consultation with the Department Chair.
+Rhw Student Rep will also serve as the Student Liaison for all productions during the academic year.
 The selection process for identifying student representatives is a democratic one in which students nominate and elect the representatives.